Private Research Mentorship

 A private research desk, built around one student.

 Some students do not need another broad program.
-They need someone serious across the table, asking better questions, cutting weak arguments, and helping them build work that sounds like it came from a student who has actually thought.
+They need someone serious across the table — asking sharper questions, cutting weak arguments, and helping them produce work that reads like it came from a student who has thought hard about something.

 01